High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

 - Mild

 High functioning anxiety works differently for everyone.
-Someone with social anxiety tendencies may find they’re able to hide symptoms and appear calm or confident.
-Another may discover their anxiety isn’t holding them back but rather helping them achieve.
+For example, someone with social anxiety tendencies may find they can hide symptoms and appear calm or confident.

-Without treatment, symptoms of anxiety can be detrimental to a person’s help.
+Without treatment, symptoms of anxiety can be detrimental to a person’s health.
 For this reason, it’s important to consult a medical professional even if you’re high functioning.

 Signs and Symptoms of High Functioning Anxiety